As a brand owner, you’re always on the lookout for ways to elevate your online presence through various marketing efforts.

 Possibly one of UGC’s strongest advantages is the fact that it creates trust and loyalty around your brand.

-After all, promoting your product and having others promote it for you are two very different things.
+Promoting your product and having others promote it for you are two very different things.

 Think about it.

 Users are on the receiving end of so many ads and other promotional messages that their purchasing decisions are only really swayed by sources they trust.